Club Alianza Lima (women)

 Club Alianza Lima Femenino, more commonly known as Alianza Lima, is a Peruvian professional women's football club based in Lima, Peru.
 The club was founded in 1997 participates in the Primera División Femenina.
 It is the women's football section of sports club Alianza Lima.

 History

 The club was founded in 1997 as a result of the growth in women's football and to provide the same opportunities as mens football.
 Alianza Lima participated in the amateur league, Campeonato Metropolitano until 2007.

 In 2021, Alianza Lima was invited to participate in the Primera División Femenina after previously playing in the Copa Perú Femenina.
 That same year, Alianza Lima won the national title for the first time, qualifying for the 2021 Copa Libertadores Femenina.
 After placing second in their group, Alianza Lima advanced to the quarter-finals before being eliminated by Corinthians.
 The club won the national title again in 2022 and 2024.

+In 2025, Alianza Lima defeated Universitario in the finals by an aggregate score of 5–3 to win their fourth tournament title.

+Noche Blanquiazul

+The Noche Blanquiazul is the name given to the annual presentation of the professional squad of Club Alianza Lima, one of Peru's Big Three.

+Starting with a musical performance (usually criolla or salsa music), Noche Blanquiazul marks the introduction of the club's new players, followed by a friendly match against an international guest team.
+The event was first held in 2023.